CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 ## Unit Testing

+See here for a [guide on unit testing](tutorials/simple-option/testing.md)

 ## Integration Testing with `cw-multi-test`

 The cw-multi-test package offered in the cw-plus repo provides an interesting way to test your smart contracts without going all the way to deploying them on a testnet.
 Before using multi-test the flow to me was to have some pipeline which would set up your contracts on a given chain (maybe testnet, maybe local) perform some tests and then if possible destroy/self-destruct the contracts.